souldbminerr/blog/docs/posts/spidermonkey-nx.md

 Now time to port 0 A.D. to Switch (which is why I ported spidermonkey instead of something like quickjs).

+I also added a bunch of wrappers for libnx functions, along with allowing console.X to output to libnx console.
+This should make this a somewhat-decent way to prototype homebrew ideas quickly, as you can just drop a js file onto your SD and run it

 Note: There is no JIT.
 I am not insane enough to attempt to get JIT working

 ---